RC4ML/FpgaNIC/sw/README.md

 data recv done!
 332208 speed: 8.289705
 data recv done!
 332770 speed: 8.275705
 ```
 The overall throughput is the slowest one of one, instead of the sum of them.
+Press ctrl+C to exit in both machine.

 1. Figure 6a
 	Figure 6a is the throughput on different slot size.